 And, now, you feel stuck.

-What To Do If Your Eating Disorder Is Depressing?
+What To Do About A Depressing Eating Disorder

 I’m Dr. Sandra Cohen, a Los Angeles based psychologist and psychoanalyst.
 I work with people of all ages struggling with eating disorders and the related symptoms of depression and anxiety.
 Whether you have anorexia, bulimia, restrictive, or overeating you don’t have to live this way.
 Psychotherapy can help.